rosettatype/design-regression/_posts/2023-11-15-examining-the-research-methods-used-by-legibility-legends-tinker-and-paterson.md

 |      | B       | 186 mm  | 16.43    |          |         |         |
 {: .full}

-<figcaption id="tab:three"><strong>Table 3:</strong> The numbers in columns 4 and 5 are taken from Table 1 of Tinker and Paterson (<a href="#ref:tinker-paterson-1929">1929, p211</a>).
-The numbers in column 7 are taken from Table 14 of Paterson and Tinker, (<a href="#ref:paterson-tinker-1940">1940, p42</a>).
+<figcaption id="tab:three"><strong>Table 3:</strong> The numbers in columns 4 and 5 are taken from Table 1 of Tinker and Paterson (<a href="#ref:tinker-paterson-1929">1929, p.
+211</a>).
+The numbers in column 7 are taken from Table 14 of Paterson and Tinker, (<a href="#ref:paterson-tinker-1940">1940, p.
+42</a>).
 The negative difference in this final column indicates that the test line length is read slower than the standard (80 mm).
 I have added column 6 to indicate the effect of the correction factor (0.5) on the difference in the number of paragraphs read.
 Note that the correction factor comes from a comparison of Form A in 80 mm and Form B in 97 mm, and not both forms in 80 mm.</figcaption>

 ## A better solution to the flaw in their method